usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_301.md

 ## Goals

-* See how XProc supports software testing, including testing itself, supportive of a test-driven development
+* See how XProc supports software testing, including testing itself, supportive of test-driven development (TDD)
 * Exposure to the configuration of the Github repository supporting dynamic testing on Pull Requests and releases, subject to extension

 ## Prerequisites

-**No prerequisites**
+You have made it this far.

 ## Resources